Juslima/sqlalchemy-challenge/README.md

      - Returns the JSON representation of the list.

    - `/api/v1.0/<start>/<end>` route:
-     - Calculates the minimum, average, and maximum temperature for the dates between the specified start and end dates, inclusive.
+     - Calculates the minimum, average, and maximum temperature for the dates between the specified start and end dates.
      - Constructs a list of dictionaries containing the temperature statistics.
      - Returns the JSON representation of the list.